 If you ever become unable to make your own health care decisions or manage your own finances -- because of injury, serious illness, or advanced age -- you probably want your partner to step in and take care of you.
 Unfortunately, unmarried partners, unlike their married counterparts, often aren't permitted to handle medical or financial decisions for each other without signed authorization.
 And even married couples benefit from having their wishes written down in clear legal documents.

 There are a few documents you should prepare if you want to ensure that critical decisions stay in the hands of your partner: health care directives -- including a durable power of attorney for health care and a living will) and a durable power of attorney for finances.

-Without these documents, your partner may face tremendous emotional and practical problems when trying to make health care decisions for you in the event of a medical emergency or handle a simple financial transaction on your behalf when you're not able to.
+Without these documents, your partner might face tremendous emotional and practical problems when trying to make health care decisions for you in the event of a medical emergency or handle a simple financial transaction on your behalf when you're not able to.
 At worst, your health care and finances may be placed in the hands of a biological relative who won't consider your partner's input, and this relative may well make decisions that go against what you want.

 Every state has laws authorizing individuals to create simple documents (often called living wills or health care directives) setting out their wishes about the type of medical treatment they want -- or don't want -- if they become unable to communicate their own decisions.
 These documents may also include a durable power of attorney for health care with which you can name someone to make health care decisions on your behalf.

 Health care directives are particularly important for unmarried partners, although married people should have them, too, to avoid conflict with other family members.
 If you don't take the time to prepare a health care directive and you become incapacitated, doctors will turn to a family member designated by state law to make medical decisions for you.
 Most states list spouses, adult children, and parents as top-priority decision makers, making no mention of unmarried partners.